S.O.T.A. Board Information

 Serves as a liaison between the American Occupational Therapy Association (AOTA) and SOTA.
 Educates the student population about current operations and focus of the national organization..

 Attends board meetings and reports information back to the students not yet taking the major courses.
 This position is usually co-chaired because of the large number of Pre-OT students on campus.

-Attends the board meetings and reports back to the sequence and also brings concerns or questions to the board from the sequence.
+Attends the board meetings and reports back to the track and also brings concerns or questions to the board from the track.
 A very important link between the board and the students.

 Elections for the positions are held in April.
 All positions are a year long, except for the sequence representative positions, which are one semester, and therefore not available to those students in the third or fourth sequences.
 All persons running for a board position must be a S.O.T.A. member.
 Pre-OT students can hold only the Pre-OT rep position.